 10 teams.
 10 weeks. $10k.

-Wildfire seeks to accelerate student teams by giving them additional resources and coaching over a period of 10 weeks.
+Jumpstart seeks to accelerate student teams by giving them additional resources and coaching over a period of 10 weeks.
 We aim to help them to reach problem solution fit, and prepare them for the next phase of their ventures whether it’s customer acquisition, growth, fundraising, or applying to accelerators.
-Wildfire culminates with Demo Day, where students will present their proposal and gain feedback from established judges.
+Jumpstart culminates with Demo Day, where students will present their proposal and gain feedback from established judges.
 This is a program designed to help early-stage ventures learn, grow, and overcome obstacles preventing the launch of their ventures.

 Made possible by a gift from alumnus Tony Owen ’97, ’03 MBA and Monique Owen, this program is designed to arm students with the skills they need to be successful in their ventures and in life and to provide a support network of like-minded entrepreneurial thinkers.

-Launched in 2018, Propel provides networking, mentorship, and immersive learning experiences that promote diversity and inclusion in entrepreneurship across Northwestern.
+Launched in 2018, the Propel program provides networking, mentorship, and immersive learning experiences that promote diversity and inclusion in entrepreneurship across Northwestern.
 Full-time, female students can apply for the program, which is made possible by generous donors.

 The X-Factor program helps student founders become the creators and leaders of tomorrow.
 It’s focused on assessing and enhancing students’ capacity for transformational leadership which is the specific type of leadership associated with being an innovator and disruptor.